ChilliCream/graphql-platform/README.md

 **Hot Chocolate is a GraphQL server for _.NET Core_ and _.NET Classic_**

-_Hot Chocolate_ is a GraphQL server and parser implementation based on the current GraphQL [June 2018 specification](http://facebook.github.io/graphql/June2018/) defined by Facebook.
+_Hot Chocolate_ is a GraphQL server implementation based on the current GraphQL [June 2018 specification](http://facebook.github.io/graphql/June2018/).

 ## Getting Started